-The Homeless Consult Service was started by Jacqueline Carson, UVA MD/MPH Candidate 2022, as a pilot program with the Medicine and Family Medicine Teams on the 3rd floor of UVA Medical Center.
+The Unhoused Consult Service program was started by Jacqueline Carson, UVA MD/MPH Candidate 2022, as a pilot program with the Medicine and Family Medicine Teams on the 3rd floor of UVA Medical Center.
 The service has since been expanded hospital-wide.
-The goal of the Homeless Consult Service is to establish relationships with patients who are experiencing homelessness and to arrange for a smooth transition of care upon discharge by:
+The goal of the Unhoused Consult Service program is to establish relationships with patients who are experiencing being unhoused.

-• Finding an appropriate placement for discharge
+• Finding appropriate placement for discharge

 • Providing continuity of care

-• Increasing trust and health care satisfaction
+• Increasing trust and healthcare satisfaction

 Referrals and Follow-up Process